ltw-webdev-1/curriculum/intro.md

       *Available in class and during labs*

-      - Ashley
+      - Hannah
-      - Rob
+      - Maja
-      - Len
+      - Matthew

   - content: |
       ## What we’re learning